msperlin/GetTDData/README.md

 # Package `GetTDData`

 Information regarding prices and  yields of bonds issued by the Brazilian government can be downloaded manually as excel files from the [Tesouro Direto website](https://www.tesourodireto.com.br/).
-However, it can be painful to aggregate all of this data into something useful as the files don't have an uniform format and are all divided by year and asset code.
+However, it is painful to aggregate all of this data into something useful as the several files don't have an uniform format.

 Package `GetTDData` makes the process of importing data from Tesouro direto much easier.
-All that you need in order to download the data is the name of the assets (LFT, LTN, NTN-C, NTN-B, NTN-B Principal, NTN-F) and the desired dates of maturity (e.g. 2016-01-01).
+All that you need in order to download the data is the name of the assets (LFT, LTN, NTN-C, NTN-B, NTN-B Principal, NTN-F).

 # Installation